robbinsc4ATWIT/DataScienceProject/README.md

 # DataScienceProject
 # Introduction
 The National Basketball Association (NBA) stands as one of the most prestigious professional basketball leagues globally, showcasing top-tier athletes from around the world.
-As the NBA continues to evolve, teams face the ongoing challenge of effectively evaluating player performance, making informed decisions on player contracts, and predicting player career longevity.
-In this project, I aim to explore these key aspects of NBA player analysis using a comprehensive dataset encompassing player statistics, contract details, and career trajectories.
+As the NBA continues to evolve, teams face the ongoing challenge of effectively evaluating player performance and making informed decisions on player contracts.
+In this project, I aim to explore these key aspects of NBA player analysis using a comprehensive dataset encompassing player statistics and contract details.
 # Research Questions
 1. Impact of player height on effectivness: This question will explore the physical attribute of height and how it relates to a players key performance metrics.
 I expect there to be a positive correlation when the NBA is analyzed as a whole.
 2. If a players contract increases does their performance increase as well: I seek to investigate wether there is a correlation between a players increase in contract and their performance.